ai-hero/python-client-sdk/README.md

 ![Real Time View of prompts, their inputs and outputs.](assets/tsne.png)

 NOTE: You'll need to provide an OPENAI_API_KEY environment variable so that the client SDK can generate embeddings for your inputs and outputs.
-This would incur charges for OpenAI, and we recommend you set limits on your account with OpenAI.
+This would incur charges for OpenAI, and we recommend you set limits on your account within OpenAI's [Playground](https //beta.openai.com/playground).
 ```python
 import os
 os.environ["OPENAI_API_KEY"]="YOUR_API_KEY"